-- (1) Shop tests - (A) Sampling equipment and fuel oil pumps used in low viscosity fuel oil are to be inspected by the Society. - (B) Centrifugal separators are to be certified for a flow rating in accordance with a recognised standard, e.g. CEN Workshop Agreement (CWA) 15375 (latest revision). - (C) Centrifugal separators are to meet the safety requirements of a recognised standard, e.g. EN 12547, Centrifuges. - (2) Onboard tests - (A) The main components of the fuel oil treatment system and their accessories are to be inspected for compliance with the approved drawings. - (B) Piping systems are to be examined and tested in accordance with Pt 5, Ch 6, Sec.
-14 of the Rules. - (C) Electrical equipments are to be examined and tested in accordance with Pt 6, Ch 1 of the Rules. - (D) Instrumentation is to be tested to confirm proper operation as per its predetermined set points. - (E) Pressure relief and safety valves installed on the unit are to be tested.
+- (1) Shop tests - (A) Sampling equipment and fuel oil pumps used in low viscosity fuel oil are to be inspected by the Society. - (B) Centrifugal separators are to be certified for a flow rating in accordance with a recognised standard. - (C) Centrifugal separators are to meet the safety requirements of a recognised standard, e.g. EN 12547:2014, Centrifuges. - (2) Onboard tests - (A) The main components of the fuel oil treatment system and their accessories are to be inspected for compliance with the approved drawings. - (B) Piping systems are to be examined and tested in accordance with Pt 5, Ch 6, Sec.
+14 of the Rules. - (C) Electrical equipments are to be examined and tested in accordance with Pt 6, Ch 1 of the Rules. - (D) Instrumentation is to be tested to confirm proper operation as per its predetermined set points. - (E) Pressure relief and safety valves installed on the unit are to be tested. \downarrow